 Is it cheaper to live in Chester or Liverpool?

-Monthly bills are similar in both areas (~ยฃ407/month).
+Estimated monthly bills are lower in Chester (~£445/month) compared to Liverpool (~£458/month).
 Bills include council tax, energy, water, broadband, and insurance estimates.

 Related Comparisons